WhiteWatermelon1663/Manipulation-Basics/Guides/Signature finding and usage.md

 But some information about the signatures before we start.

-People often say sig, patterns or signatures.
+People often say sig(s), patterns or signatures.

 Signatures are specific patterns in code.
 You can imagine it like as morse code.
 If you would have a word in morse code, it has a specific pattern.
 For example, the word "megaballs" in morse is "-- . --. .- -... .- .-.. .-.. ..." each character has it's own pattern,